Icon Currency

 • employees engaged, irrespective of the amount of wages:

 There are also laws related to statutory contributions, i.e. EPF, SOSCO, IRB and EIS.
-The minimum wage is RM1,500 effective 1st May 2022.
+The minimum wage is MYR 1,700 effective February 1, 2025.

-Contracts must be concluded in writing and include a provision for termination.
+Contracts must be in writing and must include a provision for termination.

-Non-EA employees will be governed by the terms of their employment contracts and subject to any other applicable statutory requirements (e.g. minimum retirement age, SOCSO, EPF, etc.).
-In other words, employers are mostly free to set any benefits for non-EA employees, assuming those employees agree to these benefits by accepting and signing the employment agreement.
-That being said, even for non-EA employees, most employers still use the EA benefits as a guideline or “bare minimum.”
+Non-EA employees will be governed by the terms of their employment contracts and subject to any other applicable statutory requirements (e.g. minimum retirement age, SOCSO and EPF, etc.).
+In other words, employers are mostly free to set any benefits for non-EA employees, on the assumption that those employees agree to those benefits by accepting and signing the employment agreement.
+That being said, most employers still use the EA benefits as a guideline or “bare minimum,” even for non-EA employees.

 Contracts can be in any language, as preferred by the employer.
-However, they are generally in English.
-Courts can use an English version if there is a dispute.
+However, they are generally in English, and courts can use an English version if there is a dispute.

 Standards are similar to those that would apply in other jurisdictions and are adjusted for local requirements.

-The minimum retirement age is 60 in Malaysia, which is based on Retirement Act 2012.
+The minimum retirement age is 60 in Malaysia based on Retirement Act 2012.

 Work Rules